Hessian-based mesh adaptation for a 2D steady-state problem

 return [continue_unconditionally]

 With the adaptor function defined, we can call the fixed point iteration method, which iteratively solves the PDE and calls the adaptor until one of the convergence criteria are met.
+To that end, we create a AdaptParameters object and set the element_rtol parameter to 0.005.
+This means that the fixed point iteration will terminate if the element count changes by less than 0.5% between iterations.
+As standard, we allow 35 iterations before establishing that the iteration is not going to converge.

-solutions = mesh_seq.fixed_point_iteration(adaptor)
+solutions = mesh_seq.fixed_point_iteration(adaptor, parameters=params)

 Mesh adaptation often gives slightly different results on difference machines.
 However, the output should look something like